tareqsiraj/ClangFormatForXcode/README.md

 **Usage**: After successfully installing the plugin, you should see a new `Clang Format` menu under the `Edit` menu in Xcode.
 Simply select the line(s) in your source window and click on `Clang Format`->`Format Selected Text`.
 Alternatively you can use the keyboard shortcut <kbd>⌘</kbd>+<kbd>⇧</kbd>+<kbd>X</kbd> to have the same effect.

+Users can select between built-in styles from `Clang Format`->`Format Style` menu.
+Note that the selection is global for all projects.

 **Status**: alpha quality.